alexxiyang/shiro-redis/docs/README.md

 <property name="principalIdFieldName" value="userId" />
 ```

-Then shiro-redis will call `userInfo.getUserId()` to get the id for storing Redis object.
+Then `shiro-redis` will call `userInfo.getUserId()` to get the id for saving Redis object.

 # How to configure ?

-You can configure shiro-redis either in `shiro.ini` or in `spring-*.xml`
+You can configure `shiro-redis` either in `shiro.ini` or in `spring-*.xml`

 ## shiro.ini
-Here is the configuration for shiro.ini.
+Here is the configuration example for shiro.ini.

 ### Redis Standalone
+If you are running Redis in Standalone mode

 ```properties
 [main]